afourmy/flask-gentelella/README.md

 # Contact

-You can contact me on the [Network to Code slack](http://networktocode.herokuapp.com "Network to Code slack"). (channel #enms, @minto)
+You can contact me on the [Network to Code slack](http://networktocode.herokuapp.com "Network to Code slack") (channel #enms, @minto).